paulb00th/galapagos/content/en/our-diving/our-diving.md

 <p>Have received EFR primary and secondary care training (or comparable/qualifying training) within the past 24 months</p>

-<p>Please note: If you don't have an EFR certificate and want to take the Rescue Course, we can facilitate EFR co-incident training supplied by the PADI instructors who manage the island's decompression chamber.
+<p>Please note: If you don't have an EFR certificate and want to take the Rescue Course, we can facilitate EFR co-incident training supplied by the PADI/SSI instructors who manage the island's decompression chamber.
 What better place could there be to learn!</p>
 </blockquote>

 Learn more about the [PADI Rescue Diver course](https://www.padi.com/courses/rescue-diver)